cbornet/pulsar-grpc/README.md

 ## Use the gRPC API

-The API is specified in the file [PulsarApi.proto]( protocol-handler/src/main/proto/PulsarApi.proto) and can be used to generate
+The API is specified in the file [PulsarApi.proto]( protocol-handler/src/main/proto/PulsarApi.proto) and can be used to generate Pulsar gRPC clients in the chosen language.
-Pulsar gRPC clients in the chosen language.
+The gRPC API has a lot in common with the [Pulsar binary protocol](https://pulsar.apache.org/docs/en/develop-binary-protocol/): the protobufs exchanged are almost the same.
+The following documentation will then take the binary protocol definitions of the protos as reference and only highlight the differences.

 ### Topic Lookup